 I was almost aghast when I read one of the reports last week, and thought I should share it with you, although I am not an alarmist by nature.
 I do think it will give you yet another reason to become that Bold and Courageous Disruptor and agent of change that you’re capable of being — and reading the World Economic Forum’s global risks report is a great place to start.

-Below is the headline and link that got my attention — and that I hope will get yours as well:
+Below is the headline and link that got my attention — and that I hope will get yours as well: The World Economic Forum’s 2020 Global Risks Report ranks biodiversity loss and ecosystem collapse as one of the top five threats humanity will face in the next ten years.

 If this doesn’t make you stop and think about what Bold and Courageous acts you should be contemplating or how you can be a change-maker at your company, it should.
 (But then, there is plenty in the World Economic Forum’s 2020 Global Risks Report to make you reflect why you should start becoming that individual or employee who always seems to come up with the crazy, harebrained schemes, some of which might actually work!)